-You can transfer those points to extremely useful airlines and hotels to receive hundreds and hundreds in free travel.
+You can transfer those points to extremely useful airlines and hotels to receive hundreds and hundreds in travel.
 It’s the best way to use Chase points.
 For example, you could transfer 80,000 points to Southwest and receive ~$1,200 in flights (based on our valuation of Southwest points).
 Or you could transfer 68,000 points to Iberia and book two one-way business class tickets to Spain in lie-flat seats.